-The unsecured loan has no fixed terms of repayment and accrues interest at rates determined by the parties from time to time.
-The company does not have an unconditional right to defer settlement of the loan for at least twelve months after the reporting date.
+The unsecured loans have no fixed terms of repayment and accrue interest at rates determined by the parties from time to time.
+The company does not have an unconditional right to defer settlement of the loans for at least twelve months after the reporting date.